canvasxyz/metropolis/README.md

 7. Create user: http://localhost:8080/createuser

-8. To run in production mode locally, use *npm run start*, and access the site at http://localhost:8040/ instead.
+8. To run in production mode locally, use *npm run start*, and access the site at http://localhost:8040.

-9. To run in production mode on Heroku, set up the Heroku CLI and then run:
+9. To run in production mode on Heroku, set up the Heroku CLI and then set up plugins:

 ```
 heroku buildpacks:add heroku/clojure